Choosing a Name for Your Event Planning Business

 A business name needs to be short and snappy.
 Think about the top brand names out there today.
 Are any of them more than two words long?
 Maybe one out of a hundred?
 There’s a reason for that.
 Consumers have a very short attention span: they might remember a word, but they won’t bother trying to remember a phrase, especially if it’s a business name!

 Make sure the name works FOR you, not AGAINST you.

 Consider the Spelling

-Do the names on your list contain unusual words or those that are commonly misspelled, or unusual words that have a difficult spelling, consider how that will affect your customers if they try to find you online.
-This is especially tricky when you get into proper names, or words from foreign languages.
+Do the names on your list contain unusual words or those that are commonly misspelled?
+Consider how that will affect your customers if they try to find you online.
+This is especially tricky when you get into proper names or words from foreign languages.
 Even within the English language, there are variations between American and British English.

 Make it Internet Friendly

 By now, your list of potential business names is probably much shorter than when you just started out.
 Next, you’ll want to make sure that the business name can be registered online.

 Ideally, your website will be “www.YourBusinessName.com”.

 If you can’t get your exact name: